We need this evidence to be able to take decisions.

 Data analysis and presentation.
 You’ll get to know and work on the Library's indicator map and familiarize yourself with the different data sources and systems of use.
 You’ll also analyse the possibility of designing an infrastructure to store a heterogeneous set of data.

 Data display.
-To aid analysis of the information, you’ll take part in producing reports with Data Studio or Power.
+To aid analysis of the information, you’ll take part in producing reports with Data Studio or Power BI.

 SEO, Analytics, HTML etc. Are you interested in electronic publishing and web positioning?